OnlyF0uR/pqc-zig/README.md

 - [ ] sphincs-shake-256s-simple (Clean, AVX2)

 ### Tests
-Tests can be run individually per module by executing the following command within that module:
+While more rigorous testing is to be implemented, you can run tests by navigating to the desired module and using:
 ```bash
 zig build test
 ```